EndangeredMassa/endangeredmassa.github.com/_posts/2022-03-14-detangling-the-code-review.md

 # Takeaways

-The type of comment (Preference, Convention, Suggestion, or Requirement) should lead to whether or not resolution of that comment should block merging the code change:
+The type of comment (Question, Preference, Convention, Suggestion, or Requirement) should lead to whether or not resolution of that comment should block merging the code change:

+- Question: non-blocking or blocking; depends on context
 - Preference: non-blocking; don’t comment with this unless you can’t help yourself
 - Suggestion: non-blocking or soft-blocking
 - Convention: soft-blocking